 The Church

-where we’re going and where we’re trying to take them, or they will have a hard
+The church needs to know where we’re going and where we’re trying to take them, or they will have a hard time making the journey.

 That’s what God tells us: